Teamscale Integration for IntelliJ

 You need to perform the following actions to configure a Teamscale server:

-- Open the IntelliJ IDEA Settings via the menu
+- Open the IntelliJ settings via the menu File > Settings.

 - In the details (4) fill in a descriptive Name for the server, its URL, and your Username and Access Key